hatixon/ProfanityBlock/readme.txt

   Percentage: 50
   Enabled: true #This will determine if they are checked!
   Enforced: true #This will determine if they result in a punishment!
+  MinimumLength: 5 #This determines the minimum message length that caps will be censored on.
+Anything under this number will be allowed.

 Message: #This section controls most of the messages used, including ban reason and kick messages.
   FirstJoin: You have been given the default number of warnings!